Arizona Public Media informs, inspires and connects our community by bringing people and ideas together.

 Download a printable chart of AZPM's Channels and Services.

-I'm especially proud of AZPM's community education and outreach surrounding these two documentaries.
-On March 29, AZPM premiered "Winning By Living" on PBS 6 and followed it with a live, in-studio panel discussion moderated by Arizona Illustrated host Tom McNamara.
+Our March 29 premiere of "Winning By Living" on PBS 6 and live, in-studio panel discussion moderated by Arizona Illustrated host Tom McNamara was a tremendous success.
 Local experts discussed the many resources available to newly diagnosed cancer patients and their families.
-In addition, several patient navigators and social workers were on hand to take calls from viewers with specific questions concerning local resources.
+In addition, several patient navigators took calls from viewers with specific questions concerning local resources.
+People have told me how valuable the program was to them and I'm so proud to have been part of this community outreach event.

 Director and General Manager